 Q: Where do mosquitoes come from?

 A: Mosquitoes breed in standing water, where the adults lay their eggs and the larvae hatch and develop.
-Because mosquitioes must have water to complete their life cycle, treating sources of water is important to prevent the larvae from becoming breeding, biting, and potentially disease-carrying adults.
+Because mosquitoes require water to complete their life cycle, treating sources of water is important for preventing the larvae from becoming breeding, biting, and potentially disease-carrying adults.

 Q: Are the mosquitoes I see on my property from places on my property?

 A: In general, yes.
 Most mosquitoes you see are from your property or your neighbors.
 Mosquitoes usually stay close to the area where they developed into adults.
 There are mosquito species, however, that can fly several miles.
-Counties and municipalities pay the most attention to these.
+Counties and municipalities pay the most attention to these species, which is why it is important to call a pest control company for treating your home or office.

 Q: Doesn’t my county or municipality already spray for mosquitoes?

-A: Some do, but with a limited amount of general fogging or with specific treatments of areas, such as catch basins.
-Many parts of our community, including private property and retention ponds, are not treated.
-(Check with your local health department or Mosquito Abatement District for details on any local treatment programs.
+A: Some do, but with a limited amount of general fogging or only within specific treatment areas, such as catch basins.
+Many parts of the Baltimore area, including private property and retention ponds, are not treated.
+Check with your local health department or Mosquito Abatement District for details on any local treatment programs.

 Q: Can’t we just spray when we see mosquitoes?